-The 2024/25 budget has been prepared on the basis of the 4.5% rate peg increase to rates.
+The 2024/25 budget has been prepared based on the 4.5% rate peg increase to rates.

 Fees and charges have a general increase of 5.4% (Sept quarter headline CPI).
-Fee increases should consider cost recovery, particularly for water, sewer and waste.
+Fee increases should consider cost recovery, particularly for water, sewer, and waste.
 Fee increases also consider the conscious pricing methodology.